theIntethesis/Hero-Climb/Manual.md

 | Slime | <img style="image-rendering: pixelated; width: 64px" src="Manual_Images/Slime.gif"> | Slow Movement, Splits on Death|
 | Zombie | <img style="image-rendering: pixelated; width: 64px" src="Manual_Images/Zombie.gif"> | Average Melee|

-# Controls
-- W to climb (for the rogue)
-- A to move left
-- S to move down (through platforms)
-- D to move right
-- SPACE to jump
-- left click to attack
-- right click to use the special ability
-- F to interact

-On screen controls display instead on mobile, and (in the future) can be manually displayed in settings

 # Credits
 - Julia Abdel-Monem (UI/UX)